solenyk/world-of-toys/README.md

 7. In order to locally test POST /api/v1/payment/webhook API endpoint you can use [Stripe CLI](https://stripe.com/docs/payments/checkout/fulfill-orders#install-stripe-cli).

 > **_NOTE:_** The application is independent of a specific relational database, so if you want to use a different database, you only need to remove the MySQL dependency in the pom.xml file and add the dependency for your database.

+## Deployment to a Hosting Platform

+### Render.com Deployment:

+I have successfully deployed the World of Toys application on [Render.com](https://render.com) at the following link: [World of Toys on Render](https://world-of-toys.onrender.com).
+The deployment on Render.com provides a convenient way to showcase and access the application online.

+#### Limitations and Considerations:

+1. **Mail Server Restrictions:**
+    - Due to hosting constraints, all application endpoints reliant on [mail server functionality are restricted](https://community.render.com/t/mail-server-on-render-com/10529).
+For example, features involving email functionalities (e.g., account activation, password reset) are not work fully.

+2. **Listen to Stripe events Configuration:**
+    - On the free client-ship plan on the Render.com, certain advanced features, like configuring the application to listen to Stripe events, are limited.
+This is because some functionalities, especially those involving continuous processing or external webhooks, might go beyond the capabilities of the free hosting plan.

+#### Accessing the Deployed App:

+The World of Toys application is accessible at [World of Toys on Render](https://world-of-toys.onrender.com).
+Feel free to explore the available features, keeping in mind the mentioned limitations.

+Please note that for a complete experience, especially concerning email functionalities and Stripe event handling, it is advisable to run application at your local machine.

 ## Contributing